cdap-guides/cdap-etl-guide/README.rst

 .. |DBTableToCDAPTable| replace:: **Batch Database Table to CDAP HBase Table:**
 .. _DBTableToCDAPTable: DBTableToCDAPTable

-- |DBTableToCDAPTable|_ In this Application, we will export the contents of a Database Table to a CDAP HBase table in Batch.
+- |DBTableToCDAPTable|_ In this application, we will export the contents of a Database Table to a CDAP HBase table in Batch.

 .. |CDAPTableToDBTable| replace:: **Batch CDAP HBase Table to Database Table:**
 .. _CDAPTableToDBTable: CDAPTableToDBTable

-- |CDAPTableToDBTable|_ This Application exports the contents of a CDAP HBase Table to a Database Table in Batch.
+- |CDAPTableToDBTable|_ This application exports the contents of a CDAP HBase Table to a Database Table in Batch.

 .. |StreamToImpala| replace:: **Batch CDAP Stream To Impala:**
 .. _StreamToImpala: StreamToImpala

-- |StreamToImpala|_ This Application makes the events ingested in a CDAP Stream queryable through Impala.
+- |StreamToImpala|_ This application makes the events ingested in a CDAP Stream queryable through Impala.

 .. |RealtimeKafkaToHBase| replace:: **Real-time Kafka To HBase:**
 .. _RealtimeKafkaToHBase: RealtimeKafkaToHBase

-- |RealtimeKafkaToHBase|_ With this Application, we will fetch messages from Kafka in real time and write to an HBase Table.
+- |RealtimeKafkaToHBase|_ With this application, we will fetch messages from Kafka in real time and write to an HBase Table.

 .. |RealtimeTwitterToHBase| replace:: **Real-time Twitter To HBase:**
 .. _RealtimeTwitterToHBase: RealtimeTwitterToHBase

-- |RealtimeTwitterToHBase|_ In this Application, we will read Tweets from Twitter in real time and write to an HBase Table.
+- |RealtimeTwitterToHBase|_ In this application, we will read Tweets from Twitter in real time and write to an HBase Table.

 .. |RealtimeJMSToStream| replace:: **Real-time JMS To Stream:**
 .. _RealtimeJMSToStream: RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this Application, we will read messages from a JMS producer in real time and write to a CDAP Stream.
+- |RealtimeJMSToStream|_ In this application, we will read messages from a JMS producer in real time and write to a CDAP Stream.

 What You Will Need